 Here are some tips to enhance your experience:

-• Check the weather beforehand to stay safe.
+- Check the weather beforehand for safety.

 Frequently Asked Questions